 - Volume confirmation is the most critical metric for validating buyer control, as low-volume patterns often result in bull traps.

-- Higher timeframes like the 4H and Daily charts are 2.5x more reliable for pattern identification than intraday 5-minute charts.
+- Higher timeframes like the 4H and Daily charts are far more dependable for pattern identification than intraday 5-minute charts.

 - Bullish reversal patterns occur at trend bottoms, while continuation patterns signal a pause in an ongoing upward move.